 Hi there!
-I'm Jamie (she/her): an outspoken LGBTQ ally, mom, artist, hiker and deep believer in the power of therapy.
+I'm Jamie (she/her): individual therapist, outspoken ally, mom, artist, hiker and deep believer in the power of therapy.

 Licensed Clinical Social Worker in Sebastopol, CA

 I work with educators, college students and professionals of many fields to address burn out, compassion fatigue, and work related anxiety.

 Transitions, identity, anxiety, grief, depression, social media, school challenges, peer circles, and new hobbies or interests... adolescence is full of changes and conflict.
 I love working with teens and have extensive experience working with teens and their caregivers.

 Although we all confront grief or loss throughout life, our individual experiences with each loss are unique and can be quite impactful.
 Loss of sleep, loss of appetite, depression, irritability, anger, disconnection and new behaviors can all arise during periods of grief.
 I believe we can confront and overcome losses with health, and I help individuals gently unpack their own experience and explore the impacts of that loss on their own wellbeing.